meshtastic/firmware/docs/software/mqtt.md

 - [MQTT](https://opensource.com/article/18/6/mqtt) internet accessible API.
 Issue #[369](https://github.com/meshtastic/Meshtastic-device/issues/169)
 - An open API to easily run custom mini-apps on the devices
 - A text messaging bridge when a node in the mesh can gateway to the internet.
-Issue #[353](https://github.com/meshtastic/Meshtastic-device/issues/353)
+Issue #[353](https://github.com/meshtastic/Meshtastic-device/issues/353) and this nicely documented [android issue](https://github.com/meshtastic/Meshtastic-Android/issues/2).
 - An easy way to let desktop app developers remotely control GPIOs.
 Issue #[182](https://github.com/meshtastic/Meshtastic-device/issues/182)
 - Remote attribute access (to change settings of distant nodes).
 Issue #182